What is procure-to-pay? (P2P)

 The supplier will provide an invoice outlining the amount the buyer needs to pay and the date by which the invoice needs to be settled.
-Invoices will need to be reconciled with purchase orders and entered onto relevant systems.
+Invoices will need to be reconciled with purchase orders and entered into relevant systems.

 The accounts payable process includes paying supplier invoices within the agreed payment terms and accounting for transactions.
-As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as taking steps to avoid the risk of accounts payable fraud.
+As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as take steps to avoid the risk of accounts payable fraud.